notepad-plus-plus/npp-usermanual/content/docs/searching.md

 ## Dialog-based Searching

 The most powerful set of searching features is found in the standard dialog-based Find / Replace / Find In Files / Mark dialog.
 This dialog is generically known as the "Find" dialog or window.
-The dialog has one tab for each of the forementioned searching-related features.
+The dialog has one tab for each of the aforementioned searching-related features.

 The **Find** tab (accessible using **Search > Find** or the keyboard shortcut Ctrl+F) gives access to searching and counting.
 The **Replace** tab (**Search > Replace** or Ctrl+H) is similar, but allows you to also replace the matched text after it's found.
 The **Find in Files** tab (**Search > Find in Files** or Ctrl+Shift+F) allows you to search and replace in multiple files with one action.
-The **Mark** tab (**Search > Mark...**) allows you to apply redmarking (a red background to matched text) to certain sections of text and/or "bookmarks" to the lines that matched text is found upon.
+The **Mark** tab (**Search > Mark...**) allows you to apply red-marking (a red background to matched text; see (**Preferences > Style Configurator > Global Styles > Find Mark style**](../preferences/#global-styles)) to certain sections of text, and to add "bookmarks" to the lines that matched text is found upon.

-*Note:*  Although a keyboard command can open and/or move input focus to one of the four tabs of the "Find" window, once this input focus is achieved, there is no possibility to switch to another of the tabs via the keyboard; the mouse must be used, or the window closed (via the *Escape* key) and the alternate tab's keyboard command then invoked
+*Note:*  Although a keyboard command can open and/or move input focus to one of the four tabs of the "Find" window, once this input focus is achieved, there is no possibility to switch to another of the tabs via the keyboard; the mouse must be used, or the window closed (via the *Escape* key) and the alternate tab's keyboard shortcut (or menu command) then invoked.

 *Note:*  Use of some "Find" family features can cause the window to close.
 Some users dislike this and wish for the "Find" window to always remain open.
 This may be achieved by editing `config.xml` and looking for the `dlgAlwaysVisible=` parameter.
 It defaults to `dlgAlwaysVisible="no"` but may be set to `dlgAlwaysVisible="yes"` to keep the "Find" window open and always available for user interaction.